On the creation of narrow AI: hierarchy and nonlocality of neural network skills

 We train networks with the Llama 3~\cite{grattafiori2024llama} architecture of varying shape and size.
 We use a learning rate of 5e-4, sequence length of 1024, and batch size of 64.
 For distillation, we use Llama-3.1-8B as a teacher with $T=2$.
 For pruning + recovery, we prune Llama-3.2-1B to varying levels of neuron and residual stream sparsity, shown in Appendix~\Cref{tab:sparsity-configs}.
 In Appendix \Cref{fig:training-run-tripanel} we show learning curves for these three approaches.
 In~\Cref{fig:llm-pruning-vs-distillation-frontier}, we tentatively find that pruning substantially outperforms training from scratch and distilling a model from scratch on the data-parameter frontier.
 Given a target narrow network size and a fixed data budget, if one already has access to a general model, it appears to be more efficient to prune that model than it is to perform distillation.

-We discuss one last finding: pruning random model components performs about as well as pruning lowest-attribution components~\cite{xusurprising}.
+We also experiment with pruning random model components instead of components selected by attribution score and find that random pruning performs similarly~\cite{xusurprising}!
 In Appendix \Cref{fig:random-vs-attribution-recovery-curves}, we find that after a moderate number of recovery steps, attribution pruning and random pruning result in the same recovered performance.
 This result is in line with our earlier discussion of nonlocality, and the empirical findings of~\citet{bricken2023monosemanticity}, that monosemantic features are distributed widely across model components.
 While some studies have found some geometric similarity between functionally similar features~\cite{li2025geometry,templeton2024scaling}, in our case it does not seem like the relevant features for our task are localized into a set of ``Python'' vs. ``non-Python'' neurons, at least that attribution pruning identifies.